Elevator failure at Beacon Hill light-rail station still a mystery to Sound Transit

-Sound Transit will perform a “root cause analysis” to figure out why all four high-speed elevators at Beacon Hill Station shut down Monday afternoon, forcing trains to skip the south Seattle stop all evening and into Tuesday morning.
+Sound Transit will perform a “root cause analysis” to figure out why all four high-speed elevators at Beacon Hill Station shut down Monday afternoon, forcing trains to skip the South Seattle stop all evening and into Tuesday morning.

 Technical staff don’t know yet what caused the apparent software failure, said agency spokesman John Gallagher.

 When one elevator, known as the “master,” shuts down, the other three can quickly follow, he said.
 There was no obvious event such as a power outage or surge, or a vehicle hitting power equipment, that triggered the shutdowns.

+Crews worked overnight to get two of the elevators operating by 8 a.m.
+Tuesday, so the station could reopen for the later part of the morning commute.
+A third restarted in time for the afternoon commute, he said.

 Passenger boarding platforms are 160 feet deep, so train customers there depend entirely on the four elevators.
 Stairs exist for emergencies and maintenance workers only.

-The outage, lasting from 4:30 p.m.
-Monday until 8 a.m.
-Tuesday, followed a shorter Monday-morning outage that the agency attributed to a false fire alarm.
+The outage, which began at 4:30 p.m.
+Monday, followed a shorter Monday-morning outage that the agency attributed to a false fire alarm.

 The afternoon shutdown was “a much more complicated problem,” Gallagher said.
 However, teams believe they can diagnose or fix any remaining flaws overnight, while trains aren’t operating, he said.